rsdoiel/antenna/planet.md

 ---

-## 20 killed in Israeli air strikes, says Gaza civil defence
+## Israeli attacks kill 22 in Gaza, civil defence says

 date: 2025-07-09, from: RTÉ News

-Gaza's civil defence agency has said that 20 people, including at least six children, were killed in two Israeli air strikes overnight.
+Gaza's civil defence agency said 22 people, including at least six children, were killed in Israeli strikes in the Palestinian territory.

 <br>